kavia-common/dsp-web-interface-94827-94837/HTTPS_SMOKE_TEST.md

   -H "Origin: https://localhost:3000" \
   -H "Access-Control-Request-Method: POST" \
   -H "Access-Control-Request-Headers: content-type"
 Expect 204 with Access-Control-Allow-Origin and -Headers.
+If the origin is not in CORS_ALLOWED_ORIGINS, expect 403 with JSON error.

 4) Signup
 - curl -i -k -X POST https://localhost:3011/auth/signup \